Tired of John Muir quotes? Let’s turn to these inspiring women on the outdoors instead.

 We dug deeper and found them.

-In honor of Women’s History Month, here are 13 quotes about nature and the outdoors from inspiring women throughout history.
+Here are 15 quotes about nature and the outdoors from inspiring women throughout history:

 “Education, if it means anything, should not take people away from the land, but instill in them even more respect for it, because educated people are in a position to understand what is being lost.
 The future of the planet concerns all of us, and all of us should do what we can to protect it.
-As I told the foresters, and the women, you don’t need a diploma to plant a tree.” — Wangari Maathai“There is a way that nature speaks, that land speaks.
-Most of the time we are simply not patient enough, quiet enough, to pay attention to the story.” –Linda Hogan Click To Tweet
+As I told the foresters, and the women, you don’t need a diploma to plant a tree.” — Wangari Maathai

 “Those who contemplate the beauty of the earth find reserves of strength that will endure as long as life lasts.
-There is something infinitely healing in the repeated refrains of nature—the assurance that dawn comes after night, and spring after winter.” – Rachel Carson"The beauty of the natural world lies in the details." — Natalie Angier Click To Tweet
+There is something infinitely healing in the repeated refrains of nature—the assurance that dawn comes after night, and spring after winter.” – Rachel Carson

 “I always liked fog, it lends such a soft, beautifying light to things that otherwise in the broad glare of day would be rude and commonplace.” ― Nellie Bly

 “Even if you never have the chance to see or touch the ocean, the ocean touches you with every breath you take, every drop of water you drink, every bite you consume.
-Everyone, everywhere is inextricably connected to and utterly dependent upon the existence of the sea.” — Dr. Sylvia Earle“To be whole.
-To be complete.
-Wildness reminds us what it means to be human, what we are connected to rather than what we are separate from.” — Terry Tempest Williams Click To Tweet
+Everyone, everywhere is inextricably connected to and utterly dependent upon the existence of the sea.” — Dr. Sylvia Earle

 “One individual cannot possibly make a difference, alone.
 It is individual efforts, collectively, that makes a noticeable difference—all the difference in the world!” — Dr. Jane Goodall

-“As a child, one has that magical capacity to move among the many eras of the earth; to see the land as an animal does; to experience the sky from the perspective of a flower or a bee; to feel the earth quiver and breathe beneath us; to know a hundred different smells of mud and listen unselfconsciously to the soughing of the trees.”― Valerie Andrews“The wilderness holds answers to questions man has not yet learned to ask.” ―Nancy Newhall Click To Tweet
+“As a child, one has that magical capacity to move among the many eras of the earth; to see the land as an animal does; to experience the sky from the perspective of a flower or a bee; to feel the earth quiver and breathe beneath us; to know a hundred different smells of mud and listen unselfconsciously to the soughing of the trees.”― Valerie Andrews

 “Nature has been for me, for as long as I remember, a source of solace, inspiration, adventure, and delight; a home, a teacher, a companion.”― Lorraine Anderson